Kevin Rooney (ice hockey): Calgary Flames

 On July 13, 2022, Rooney left the Rangers as a free agent and signed a two-year $2.6 million contract with the Calgary Flames.
 After playing in 17 games for the Flames and recording one point, Rooney was reassigned to their AHL affiliate, the Calgary Wranglers.
 Rooney made an immediate impact with the Wranglers once joining the team, scoring an assist in his season debut against the San Diego Gulls.
 He later scored his first goal with the Wranglers during teammate Brett Sutter's 1,000th AHL game on December 21.
 Rooney remained with the Wranglers for the rest of the 2022–23 season and finished with five goals and 12 assists for 17 points through 51 games.
 His efforts also helped the Wranglers win the Kilpatrick Trophy as the AHL's regular season champions.
 Throughout most of the regular season ansd the playoffs, Rooney often played on a veteran line with Brett Sutter and Clark Bishop.
 During the 2023 offseason, Rooney underwent shoulder surgery and was expected to be out long-term.

 On March 8, 2024, Rooney signed a one-year, $1.3 million contract extension with the Flames.

 Utah Mammoth

 On October 6, 2025, Rooney signed a one-year, two way contract with the Utah Mammoth.

+At the completion of his contract with the Mammoth, Rooney opted to remain within the orgnazation, signing as a free agent to a one-year AHL contract with affiliate, the Tucson Roadrunners, on July 2, 2026.